ucr-serverless/RDMA_lib/README.md

 # RDMA lib

+## install driver

+The DOCA host package contains the ofed driver required for development

+Use the `bash scripts/install_DOCA.sh` to install the DOCA host

 ## C library header

 For the C library, we can include the `RDMA_c.h` as a all in one solution.